-Every effort should be made to resolve complaints received in a timely fashion.
+Every effort should be made to resolve complaints received within 2 weeks.
 When receiving a verbal complaint, staff should listen and seek to understand the complaint, and may attempt to resolve it immediately.
 Complaints received in writing should be acknowledged as soon as possible, but in all cases in no more than 2 business days.

-Where a complaint cannot be easily resolved, it should be escalated to the relevant Vice President.
-If the Vice President cannot resolve the complaint, it will be escalated to the President and CEO.
+Where a complaint cannot be easily resolved, it should be escalated to the relevant General Manager.
+If the General Manager cannot resolve the complaint, it will be escalated to the COO or President and CEO.
 If the complaint is about the President and CEO, it will be handled by the Chair of the Board of Directors.
-Complainants should be kept informed of the status of their complaint and every attempt should be made to resolve escalated complaints within 2 weeks.

 Documenting the Complaint

 It is necessary to keep a record of any complaint on the same day it is received.
 Information about such complaints written or emailed (including a description of the complaint, who handled it, what was done to resolve the complaint, time frame, and a description of the resolution) and submitted to the department Supervisor.

 Supervisors are expected to complete monthly reports on all complaints which are received within their department and are to be saved on the Y: Drive.
 These complaints will be reviewed by the department General Manager on a monthly basis.
 If a complaint is deemed critical, the General Manager must be notified immediately and take the lead of the complaint brought forward and communicate to the COO.